-As of 08-10-2015, the most recent figures from FEMA - dated 5-31-2015, indicate 4834 policies within the City, with a total of \$966,011,400.00 of insurance in force, and 5 substantial loss claims since 1978.
+The most recent figures from FEMA, dated May 31, 2018, indicate 5893 policies within the City, with a total of \$1,343,760,400.00 of insurance in force, and 5 substantial loss claims since 1978.

-The number of insurance policies on post-FIRM buildings is 1476, almost 50% fewer than the 3358 policies on pre-FIRM buildings.
+As of 8-10-2015, the number of insurance policies on post-FIRM buildings is 2,701, almost 30% fewer than the 3,192 policies on pre-FIRM buildings.
 This may be a result of FEMA requirements raising the required finished floor elevation (FFE) as pre-FIRM buildings were built at grade and are at greater risk of flooding.
 However, there remain a few non-conforming buildings within the City and the City plans on tracking these in the future.
-Another contributing factor is the fact that, according to local realtors and lenders, 70% of home purchases in the City currently are cash purchases, lacking the mortgage requirement of flood insurance.
+Another contributing factor is the fact that, according to local realtors and lenders, 60% of home purchases in the City currently are cash purchases, lacking the mortgage requirement of flood insurance.
 As mitigation grants are only available for insured properties, the City realizes that this is another consideration when determining targeted outreach.
+Figures for 2017 were unavailable.